fkaduk/kobodeck/README.md

 continue the synchronisation and the library will find the new entries.

-When an article downloaded with Wallabako is finished on your reader, it will be marked as read in Wallabag and will be *deleted from your reader*.
-This is because it is only a copy: you can always go back in Wallabag and mark the article as unread and Wallabako will download it again.
+When an article downloaded with Wallabako is finished on your reader, it will be marked as read in Wallabag.

 Wallabako also downloads a limited numbers of articles from Wallabag, and it *will* remove extra articles (for example if they are too old or were marked as read in Wallabag).

-Wallabako will never delete articles you are currently reading, even if they are marked as read in Wallabag.
+By default, Wallabako will not delete old files from your reader - you will need to remove those files through the reader interface yourself.
+This is to avoid unnecessary synchronisations which are distracting to the user.

 Commandline
 -----------